 Correction of your information

 We try to ensure that the personal information we hold about you is accurate, complete and up-to-date.
 You must promptly notify us if there are any changes to your personal information.

 You may ask us at any time to correct the personal information we hold about you if you believe is incorrect or out-of-date.

 If appropriate, we will correct the personal information at the time of the request, otherwise, we will provide an initial response to you within seven days of receiving your request.

 Where reasonable, and after our investigation, we will provide you with details about whether we have corrected the personal or credit-related information within 30 days.

 If we refuse to correct the personal or credit-related information we hold about you, we will provide you with our reasons for not correcting the information.
 You may request that we attach a statement to that information noting that you consider it is not accurate, complete or up-to-date.

 If you are dissatisfied with how we have dealt with your personal information, or you have a complaint about our how we have handled your personal or credit-related information, you may contact our complaints officer on 1300 780 440.

-We will acknowledge your complaint within seven days and aim to resolve the complaint as quickly as possible.
-We will provide you with a decision on your complaint within 30 days.
+We will acknowledge your complaint within 24 hrs or 1 business day and aim to resolve the complaint within 30 days.

 If you are dissatisfied with the response of our complaints officer, you may make a complaint to our External Dispute Resolution Scheme, Australian Financial Complaints Authority (AFCA) which can be contacted on 1800 931 678, or to the Privacy Commissioner which can be contacted on either www.oaic.gov.au or 1300 363 992.